iturner72/book-notes/the_4-hour_work-week.md

 Marketing and Research Firms (PPC campaign management, etc.), Full-Service Infomercial Producers, Retail and International Product Distribution, Celebrity Brokers, Celebrity Finding

+## Step 4: L is for Liberation

+### 12 Disappearing Act
+* 227 By working faithfully eight hours a day, you may eventually get to be a boss and work twelve hours a day.
+* 229 In Japan, a three-piece zombie who joins the 9-5 grind each morning is called a *sarai-man*--salaryman--and, in the last few years, a new verb has
+emerged: *datsu-sara suru*, to escape(datsu) the salaryman(sara) lifestyle.
+* 232 The quantifiable end result was three more designs per day than his usual average and three total hours of additional billable client time.
+For explanations, he identifies removal of commute and fewer disctractions from office noise.
+* 233 Sherwood didn't expect to get two days per week approved.
+He asked for two so that, in the case his boss refused, he could ask for just one as a fallback position (bracketing).
+* 234 Employee: What's your main concern?
+Boss: It seems like you're on your way out.
+I mean, are you going to quit on us?
+Second, what if everyone wants to do the same?
+Employee: Fair enough.
+Good points.
+First, to be honest, I was close to quitting befoe, with all the interruptions and commute and whatnot, but I'm actually feeling great now with the change in routine.
+* 235 Sherwood's team is in the middle of a project that requires his expertise, and he is prepared to quit if his boss refuses.
+He realizes that, just as you want to negotiate ad pricing close to deadlines, getting what you want often depends more on *when* you ask for it than *how* you ask for it.
+* 239 Don't underestimate how much you company needs you.
+Perform well and ask for what you want.
+If you don't get it over time, leave.
+It's too big a world to spend most of life in a cubicle.